MikeRobertsIsHappy/NeedsGameApp2/game_play_logs/readme.txt

 This folder is necessary for creating the logs.
-If folder is not present then it rhrows an error
+If folder is not present then it throws an error